rakutentech/cf-plugin-update-cli/README.md

 $ cf update-cli
 ```

 It will be atumatically detect your OS/Arch and installs appropriate binary and replace with old one.
+If permission denied to write new binary, then use `sudo`.

 ## Contribution